GeorgeHernandez/GeorgeHernandez/Heuristics.md

         - Not Important and NOT Urgent.
 Tasks to DELETE.
 - Creating > Curating > Collecting > Consuming
 - Consumer < Producer < Producers & Consumers collaborating
-- [All the world's a stage](https://en.wikipedia.org/wiki/All_the_world%27s_a_stage).
-Aka the seven ages of man.
-    - Infant
-    - Schoolboy
-    - Lover
-    - Soldier
-    - Justice
-    - Pantaloon
-    - Oblivion
 - [Five Ws](https://en.wikipedia.org/wiki/Five_Ws).
 Who, What, Why When, Where + How.
-E.g.
+Personally what & why are more difficult.
 - Essential > Incidental
     - Essential > Accidental
 - Impossible to Possible to Probable to Functional to Perfect